 For more information, you can contact dr. Arjan de Brouwer, teaching coordinator of the department of Human Genetics.

 The department of Human Genetics Nijmegen provides a lively, dynamic, and sophisticated learning environment for both Bachelor and Master students.
 The central position that human genetics has acquired in Medicine in the last few years is exemplified by the wide range of subjects that is offered in our research, DNA diagnostics, and clinical settings.
 Projects include various areas of research such as genomics, transcriptomics, clinical genetics, epigenetics, molecular biology, cell biology and model systems, concentrated on different inherited monogenic and multifactorial disorders.
-The student is encouraged to follow the links in the table below to familiarize oneself with all internship possibilities.
+The student is encouraged to follow the link to our research groups and familiarize oneself with all internship possibilities.

-For more information on available current positions, interested students can contact by sending a mail to internships humangenetics with a letter of motivation and a brief curriculum vitae.
+For more information on available current positions, interested students can contact Arjan de Brouwer, coordinator internships by sending a mail to internships humangenetics with a letter of motivation and a brief curriculum vitae.